openaustralia/openaustralia-parser/README.md

 In the `recess.php` file you need to specify the date ranges that the parliament is in _recess_, i.e. NOT sitting.
 This is a bit unintuitive and it's easy to get the wrong way around so take care.

+#### Checking

+After you've made these changes open your development copy of OpenAustralia.org and visit the [calendar page](http://www.openaustralia.org.au/debates/?y=2016) for the year you've changed to see if it looks OK.
+Non-sitting dates should be grey and should say "recess" when you hover over them.

 ### Adding or removing people

 #### What